Xuezhao Li

 Education

-In addition to being a GTA in the Chinese language program and guest-teaching for the T&I program, Xuezhao has served as a student member of the DEALL Diversity, Equity, and Inclusion (DEI) Committee (2021-23).
-She is also currently working as a Graduate Editorial Associate in the Translation and Interpreting (T&I) Program at the Center of Languages, Literatures, and Cultures (CLLC), where she has co-edited the T&I newsletter WordWise since 2022.
+Xuezhao served as a student member of the DEALL Diversity, Equity, and Inclusion (DEI) Committee between 2021 and 2023.
+She also worked as a Graduate Editorial Associate in the Translation and Interpreting (T&I) Program at the Center of Languages, Literatures, and Cultures (CLLC) between 2022 and 2024 with a particular focus on editing and distributing the T&I newsletter WordWise.
+She organized an online reading group on Translation Studies between 2022 and 2023 and has been leading a reading group on Digital Humanities since 2024.